Also known as:17-OHP; 17-OH Progesterone

 - Should I tell all of my healthcare practitioners if I have CAH?

 Yes, this is an important thing for all of your healthcare practitioners to know.
 Most people with CAH will require the regular replacement of one or more hormones and will need to be monitored.

 - If I have CAH, or my child does, should my family members be tested?

-You should talk to your doctor or a genetic counselor about this.
+You should talk to your healthcare practitioner or a genetic counselor about this.
 Since CAH is caused by an autosomal recessive genetic mutation, both parents must have an altered gene in order for a child to have the condition.
 If both parents are carriers then each child has a 25% chance of having the condition.

-No, this testing requires specialized equipment and is not offered by every laboratory.
+This depends on the laboratory performing the test.
+17-OHP testing requires specialized equipment and is not offered by every laboratory.
 It may be necessary to send your blood sample to a reference laboratory and it may be several days to weeks for results to be available.